Health Grand Challenge Internships

 The Oxford University Clinical Research Unit (OUCRU) aims to have a positive and significant impact on global health and, in particular, the prevention, diagnosis and treatment of infectious diseases.
 OUCRU's key areas of research are: Dengue fever; malaria; tuberculosis; influenza; enterics; HIV and HIV coinfection; central nervous system infections; animal health and zoonoses; pharmacology; and statistics, bioinformatics, modeling, and mapping.
 Projects carried out through this internship will address multidisciplinary aspects of infectious disease in clinical and/or field research settings.
 Past interns have conducted research on Japanese Encephalitis Virus, wastewater treatment systems, and the cost of illness associated with Typhoid fever.
 Specific responsibilities will be based on each intern’s skills and on project needs at the time of the internship.
 Typical tasks may include: data collection, data analysis, literature review, policy research, and writing for reporting purposes.
 This internship lasts 9 weeks, starting in early June and ending in early August.

-PLAY SOCCER Nonprofit International - Trenton / South Africa / Ghana
+PLAY SOCCER Nonprofit International - Trenton, NJ / Ghana

 PLAY SOCCER Nonprofit International (PSNI) is recruiting student interns to help implement, research and evaluate its development-through-sport program.
 The PSNI "Play for Fun, Learn for Life" program targets children and youth as agents of change through a well-defined curriculum that integrates health, social and soccer skills into activity-based education.
 The program has operated internationally in Africa since 2001 and since 2011 in the USA.
 The research entails developing assessment tools to evaluate the broad socio-economic and health impact of the PSNI program and organization as a complex community intervention.
 In particular it will help assess the hypothesis that PSNI's physical curriculum and activity-based education constitute an important replicable community intervention to further health and wellbeing and prevent disease.

 Interns may be involved as instructors in the Play for Fun, Learn for Life program as well as with research design to assess the program’s impact.
-Interns may be placed in programs at several locations: in the USA in Trenton, New Jersey; in Cape Coast, Ghana, or in Johannesburg South Africa.
+Interns may be placed in programs in the USA in Trenton, New Jersey or in Cape Coast, Ghana.
 In Ghana, interns may work with departments at Cape Coast University.
-In South Africa, interns may work in collaboration with a project at the University of Witswatersrand (WITS) School of Clinical Medicine and School of Public Health.

 Applicants should enjoy working with children and youth, and have a strong interest in: public health and socioeconomic development; theories of change; impact assessment, performance metrics and ideally, but not necessarily, in the sport of soccer.
 Internships are a minimum of 10 weeks; longer engagement is desirable with start and end dates to be set in consultation with interns.